tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## CLIENT

-When ARK Co-Living Ltd acts as the operations team during a project, we will ensure that we make suitable arrangements for managing their project, enabling those carrying it out to manage health and safety risks in a proportionate way.
+When GOP Co-Living Ltd acts as the operations team during a project, we will ensure that we make suitable arrangements for managing their project, enabling those carrying it out to manage health and safety risks in a proportionate way.
 These arrangements include:

 * Appointing the contractors and designers to the project (including the principal designer and principal contractor on projects involving more than one contractor) while making sure they have the skills, knowledge, experience and organisational capability.
 * Allowing sufficient time and resources for each stage of the project.